maxmalkin/linear-regression-visual/README.md

 This project is a React-based application that uses TensorFlow.js to train a linear regression model on dynamically generated sample data.
 It visualizes each epoch of the training process in real-time on a graph.

+## Live Demo

+The application is hosted at: [https://linear-regression-visual.onrender.com/](https://linear-regression-visual.onrender.com/)

 ## Features

 - **Dynamic Data Generation**: Generate random sample data for training.